 Secondly, we need to bring people together from academia, industry, healthcare, government and the investment community – and that wasn’t happening specifically within genomics at a scale that could really make a difference.

-Thirdly, there was a demand for genomics-focussed content and information that slots into the gap between generic life sciences industry media, and peer reviewed journals like Nature or Science.
+Thirdly, there was a demand for genomics-focused content and information that slots into the gap between generic life sciences industry media, and peer reviewed journals like Nature or Science.
 I wanted us to generate content that would inspire and engage people to either use genomic information in a more productive way, or get them involved in the first place.

 What are the goals of Front Line Genomics and what makes you unique?